adrianmcli/kendricktan.github.io/posts/capsule_networks_explained.md

 <center><img src="https://i.imgur.com/eCmc5fR.jpg"></center>
 <h5 align="center">Figure 2.3 Autoencoder Architecture</h5>

-In order to reconstruct the input from a lower dimensional space, the Encoder and Decoder needs to __learn a a good matix representation to relate the relationship between the latent space and the input__, _sounds familiar_?
+In order to reconstruct the input from a lower dimensional space, the Encoder and Decoder need to __learn a good matix representation to relate the relationship between the latent space and the input__, _sounds familiar_?

 To summarize, by using the reconstruction loss as a regularizer, the Capsule Network is able to learn a global linear manifold between a whole object and the pose of the object as a matrix of weights via unsupervised learning.
 As such, the _translation invariance_ is encapsulated in the matrix of weights, and not during neural activity, making the neural network _translation equivariance_.
 Therefore, we are in some sense, performing a 'mental rotation and translation' of the image when it gets multiplied by the global linear manifold!